nikhilro/desktopBuddy/README.md

   5. Sensors in phones are not the most accurate and can lead to jitter in mouse movements.

 ## Accomplishments that we're proud of
-  1. Forwaring pipeline was fast enough for negligible control latency.
+  1. Forwarding pipeline was fast enough for negligible control latency.
   2. Seamless integration of all the parts.
   3. Getting mouse control to work accurately.